Attorneys' Fund for Client Protection

 What kinds of losses are covered?

 The Colorado Attorneys' Fund for Client Protection covers losses caused by the dishonest conduct of an attorney who is licensed to practice law by the Colorado Supreme Court.
 The attorney must have served the client as an attorney or in a court-appointed fiduciary relationship.
+The fund may also pay claims when client funds are no longer in an attorney’s trust account and that attorney has died or become disabled and there is no way to determine whether the funds were earned or misappropriated.

 Who is a proper claimant?